Skip to content

 4. AMD Catalyst Install Manager (newer naming)

 Click the entry and choose Uninstall or Change.
 If you see Change, the bundled installer opens and lets you remove individual components.
 Uncheck Quick Stream specifically and click Next.
-The whole removal took three minutes on our test laptop, including the forced reboot.
+The whole removal takes about three minutes, including the forced reboot.

 Heads up.
 If you accidentally uninstall ATI Catalyst Install Manager entirely, graphics fall back to the Microsoft Basic Display Adapter until you reinstall a current driver.
 That’s fine if you plan to install Adrenalin next.
 The fallback driver runs Word and browsers without trouble; the display is low-res and refresh caps at 60Hz, but the machine stays usable while you sort the next install.